History of Dedham, Massachusetts, 2000–present: Charter changes

+Pandemic-era town meetings

+Town Meeting was altered several times during the COVID-19 pandemic.

+In the fall of 2020, Town Meeting was held over Zoom.
+Due to technological glitches, power outages in some parts of town as a result of a storm, and running a meeting of nearly 300 people plus other officials, it did not finish until after midnight the next day.
+A team of more than 20 people worked weekly since the previous August to iron out the issues related to the first ever virtual town meeting.

+In May 2021, it was held outdoors at Stone Park.
+In November 2021, town meeting was held on the tennis courts at the Dedham Health and Athletic Complex, a space large enough for everyone to be indoors while still social distancing.
+The owners, Lloyd and Roberta Gainsboro, were given a plaque thanking them for shutting down their tennis courts for the evening and hosting the first ever town meeting held "in a building that's big enough to park airplanes in."

 Select Board elections

+2024

+One seat for a three year term available.

+2023

+Two seats for three year terms available.

 2022

 Two seats for three year terms available.

 2021

 One seat for a full three year term available.

 2020

 Two seats for three year terms available.

 2019

 Two seats for three year terms available.

 2018

 One seat for a full three year term available.

 2017

 Two seats for three year terms available.

 2016

 Two seats for three year terms available.

 2015

 One seat for a full three-year term available.

 A separate election was called for when Carmen Dello Iacono stepped down as Selectman to becoming the Town's electrical inspector.

 2014

 Two seats for full three year terms were available.

 2013

 Two seats for full three year terms were available.

 2012

 One seat for a full three-year term available.

 2011

 Two seats for full three year terms were available.

 2010

 Two seats for full three year terms were available.

 2009

 One seat for a full three-year term was available.